UCSC-Treehouse/pipelines/README.md

     make run

-Intermediate files will be stores in outputs/ with the final output names after the input filename with .gz on the end.
+Intermediate files will be stores in outputs/ with the final output named after the input filename with .gz on the end.
-A typical single input file running on a 16 core 120G server takes about 8 hours.
+A typical single sample running on a 16 core 120G server will take about 8 hours to process.
+Additional samples submitted at the same time will take a bit less.

 See https://github.com/BD2KGenomics/cgl-docker-lib/tree/master/rnaseq-cgl-pipeline
 for more details.